Paintball: United Kingdom

-The UKPBA is a single purpose body to legitimise Delta Force sites, and on cessation of trading under the name Delta Force to cover IPG sites, and subsequently Epic Paintball.
-All of which are rebranding.

 Laws pertaining to paintball markers in the United Kingdom classify them as a type of air gun, although some could be considered to be imitation firearms.
 Owners do not require a license unless the marker fires above 90 m/s.
 Only approved paintballs may be used, and the marker must not be fully automatic.
 The minimum age to be in possession of a marker is 17, except in target shooting clubs or galleries, or on private property so long as projectiles are not fired beyond the premises.
 It is prohibited to be in possession of a paintball marker in public places.
 The minimum age for a commercial venue is generally 10, although some venues provide lower-powered guns for children of a younger age.